Melikajahan/Opioid-Overdose-Regression-Analysis/data-provenance/PROVENANCE.md

   - Datasets aligned to a common county geography for South Carolina.
   - Variable names standardized for analysis; units documented in the data dictionary.

-> **Note:** ZIP-level datasets are confidential and are not included in this repository.
-Only county-level data and derived artifacts are shared here.
+> **Note:** ZIP-level analytic datasets are not included in this repository because they include restricted health outcome data and non-public demographic, socioeconomic, community, healthcare-access, treatment-access, and naloxone-access data.
+Only shareable county-level data and non-disclosive derived artifacts are shared here.

 ---